olvaffe/olv-notes/systems/cros/chromium.md

     - `--log-level=0` to enable `LOGGING_INFO`
   - `VLOG(verbosity)` is enabled when `VLOG_IS_ON(verbosity)` returns true
     - `--v=1` to enable verbosity 1
-    - cros does not support runtime verbosity and rely on `ENABLED_VLOG_LEVEL=1` to be defined for each file/target
   - `DLOG` and `DVLOG` are enabled when `DCHECK_ALWAYS_ON` is enabled at compile time and the respective sevrity/verbosity is enabled at runtime